UmairSeemab/CoTRA/README.md

-# Make sure you have latest version of R installed before installing CoTRA
+Note: Make sure you have latest version of R installed before installing CoTRA

 # CoTRA